brian-watkins/esbehavior/README.md

-esbehavior *encourages* documentation authors to model their examples in terms of small, reusable functions, and to describe, with human readable phrases, each part of their examples -- the conditions that must be true for it to run, the steps that are performed, as well as the effects that should be observed.
+esbehavior *encourages* documentation authors to model their examples in terms of small, reusable functions, and to describe, with human readable phrases, each part of their examples -- the presuppositions that must be true for it to run, the actions that are performed, as well as the effects that should be observed.

 In addition, esbehavior *discourages* some testing practices that tend to make test suites